Lionsberg/lionsberg-wiki/Lionsberg Community Information/Project Proposals/Writing Project Proposals.md

 # Writing Project Proposals

-When you write a proposal for your project, you can use each of these six sections will help clarify, standardize and simplify the submission process.
-Would you like to learn how to best help people write and submit such?
+When you write a proposal for your project, these six sections help us all clarify, standardize and simplify the submission process.
+Would you like someone to guide you?
+Would you like to guide?

 ## Need
 Describe the issue that needs to be resolved or problem that needs a solution.
 Is it a thing to be added or to be removed?